norlab-ulaval/template-norlab-project/README.md

 ### Step 2 › Make it your own

 1. Customize the `README.md`:
-   1. first finding a meaningful name, don't worry you can change it latter (see BC Gov [Naming Repos](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Naming-Repos.md) recommendation for advice and best-practice);
+   1. find a meaningful name, don't worry you can change it latter (see BC Gov [Naming Repos](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Naming-Repos.md) recommendation for advice and best-practice);
    2. change the maintainer name.
 2. Modify the pull request template to fit your workflow needs: [pull_request_template.md](https://github.com/norlab-ulaval/template-norlab-project/tree/main/.github/pull_request_template.md);
 3. Configure the repository directory structure for your project type